Julián Cardona (photojournalist)

-Julián Cardona (18 August 1960 – 21 September 2020) was a Mexican photojournalist who was known for documenting poverty and violence in the city of Juarez, Mexico.
+Julián Cardona (18 August 1960 – 21 September 2020) was a Mexican photojournalist who was known for documenting poverty and violence in the city of Ciudad Juárez.

 Early life

-Julián Cardona was born in Zacatecas, Mexico on August 18, 1960.
-His family moved to the city of Juarez when he was a young child.
+Julián Cardona was born in Zacatecas, Mexico, on August 18, 1960.
+His family moved to Ciudad Juárez when he was a young child.
 Raised by his grandparents, and with only a ninth grade education, he taught himself to use a camera professionally by age twenty.
 He worked in the maquiladora industry until 1991, when he moved back to Zacatecas to teach photography.

 Career

-Although he had earlier done some photography for tabloids, in 1993 Cardona began to work professionally as a photojournalist at the Juarez newspapers El Fronterizo and El Diario de Juárez.
+Although he had earlier done some photography for tabloids, in 1993 Cardona began to work professionally as a photojournalist at the Ciudad Juárez newspapers El Fronterizo and El Diario de Juárez.
 He co-authored many newspaper and magazine articles along with several books, including Juarez: The Laboratory of Our Future and Exodus/Exodo, both with journalist Charles Bowden.
 His photographs have also been profiled in several major exhibitions, including Nothing to See (1995), Borders and Beyond (2001), Lines of Sight: Views of the U.S./Mexican Border (2002), Photography Past/Forward: Aperture at 50 (2003), the History of the Future (2009), and Stardust: Memories of the Calle Mariscal (2013).
 Cardona worked for several years as a Reuters correspondent in Mexico beginning in 2009, and he also was a photography editor in Mexico City.
 During the final years of his life he worked as a freelance journalist and photographer.

 Impact

-Cardona was considered to be one of the most important photographers documenting the economic challenges and criminal drug-related violence in Mexico along the U.S. border, especially in Ciudad Juarez.
+Cardona was considered to be one of the most important photographers documenting the economic challenges and criminal drug-related violence in Mexico along the U.S. border, especially in Ciudad Juárez.
 His photographs were sometimes criticized for their graphic portrayal of violence, including torture, rape, and murder victims.
 Other critics observed that Cardona linked the extreme violence and femicide in border cities like Juarez with globalization and especially the influx of Maquiladoras (factories), something that Cardona himself acknowledged and emphasized in interviews.
 Interviewed on the PBS NewsHour in 2012, Cardona said that "It's an important story, how a city becomes the most violent city on earth.
 I was able to do it, and I'm OK with that.
 It's my job."